ssushma/Gooru-Web/README.md

 Environment setup and build process
 ==============
-Eclipse IDE is used for the development of Gooru Web.
+Eclipse IDE is used for the development of Gooru Web 0.5.11.0.
 Each developer machine should have the below configuration at minimum level.
 JDK: 1.6 or above
 Memory: 4 GB RAM
 Disk Space: 20 GB